Top 5 Lower Body Strength Exercises for Athletes

 3. Deadlifts

 Generally, deadlifts engage the human hamstring, glutes, as well as the entire lower back.
 To do this you need to stand with your feet slightly wider than shoulder-width apart and grasp a barbell or dumbbell with your hands.
-Bend forward at the hips and bring the weights down till you feel a stretch in the v, chest, and shoulders while contracting your abs, then, stand up.
+Bend forward at the hips and bring the weights down till you feel a stretch in the back, chest, and shoulders while contracting your abs, then, stand up.

 4. Step-Ups